@TEACH QUEST Global, we challenge All to:

-- Give Voice to the Voiceless by teaching children how to learn, think, and speak persuasively.
+- Give Voice to the Voiceless by empowering all peoples.

 - Expect high performance from yourself and your children.

 - Demand effective and efficient teaching and learning practices.

 - Support the creation of an educational system which maximizes achievement by all students, enabling them to become more productive as citizens, more creative as problem-solvers, and more effective as communicators of their own needs.